CosmicGhosts/quizard/README.md

 # Quizard

-Learn the Arcane Arts through our rigorious Gauntlet of riddles.
+Learn the Arcane Arts through our rigorious Gauntlet of questions.
 Choose carefully...
 They may your doom.

 ## Elders (Admins)